-“The combined knowledge and experience of Chris, Tim and James is a tremendous asset to Root Partnerships’ leadership, adding to the major project experience Directors Paul Hunter and Julian Small have brought to the practice,” says Mr Root.
+“The combined knowledge and experience of Chris, Tim and James is a tremendous asset to Root Partnerships’ leadership, adding to the major project experience Director Paul Hunter has brought to the practice,” says Mr Root.
 “Chris, Tim and James have all contributed significantly to Root Partnerships over several decades and I know their expertise will stand the business in good stead as we continue to grow.”

 The restructuring of Root Partnerships’ leadership team follows the appointment of John Taylor as Chairman in October 2018.

 Root Partnerships’ strategic growth plan is focussed on aggressive organic growth with strategic partnerships with key entities.
 The strategy has been designed to continue to capitalise on the thriving infrastructure construction market as well as to take advantage of market opportunities.